-So, this month we thought we'd start with something simple yet delicious....coconut and sesame seed flapjacks...
+So, to start our 'Sweet Tooth' category off, this month we thought we'd start with something simple yet delicious....coconut and sesame seed flapjacks...

 250g salted butter

 1. Preheat the oven to 175°C / 347F /Gas Mark 3 or 150°C / 302F / Gas Mark 2 if using a fan assisted oven.